How navigators, CAC counselors and agents differ:

 And in July 2018, the Trump Administration announced yet another sharp funding cut, with just $10 million in total Navigator funding for the upcoming open enrollment period.
 That was down from $63 million two years earlier.
 Some states were particularly hard-hit, although it varies considerably from state to state: Louisiana and Indiana actually saw a slight increase in their Navigator funding, although it was still well below what they received in the 2016 grants.
 But in Florida, Navigator funding dropped by 81 percent, from $6.6 million to $1.25 million — and they started with $9.5 million in the 2016 funding cycle.
 Iowa, Montana, and New Hampshire did not receive any Navigator funding in 2018 (CMS notes that in each case, no organizations applied to serve as Navigators).

-But there aren’t as many Navigators as there used to be, and their services aren’t as readily available in states that use HealthCare.gov (states that run their own exchanges fund their own Navigators — or a similar position with a different name — and their funding isn’t affected by the Trump Administration’s decision to cut Navigator funding).
+There aren’t as many Navigators as there used to be (HHS funded just 30 organization in August 2020, as opposed to more than 80 in 2018), and their services aren’t as readily available in states that use HealthCare.gov (states that run their own exchanges fund their own Navigators — or a similar position with a different name — and their funding isn’t affected by the Trump Administration’s decision to cut Navigator funding).

 The Trump administration has defended the funding cuts by noting that Navigators don’t enroll as many people as brokers, but it has to be noted that Navigators often work with people who enroll in Medicaid or CHIP, which means they don’t get credit for the enrollment since it’s not a private plan.
 But their work is essential in terms of providing assistance to people who would otherwise find it quite challenging to navigate the enrollment process.